 So the Focus now has a reasonable interior and full size adults can be transported in the back without crying.
 But what about driver involvement?
 The first thing to note is that lower powered Focus’s (including this one) get a less sophisticated twist beam rear suspension set up which has the potential to adversely effect both ride and handling.
-However in reality it does a terrific job on both counts.
-In short the Focus remains the best car to drive in this class whilst also delivering a sophisticated ride quality, which is a combination that none of its competitors can match.
+However in reality there isn’t a big difference between the two setups, but the big surprise is that neither are as entertaining as they should be and we think that the plethora of driver assistance systems have a lot to do with it.
+The Focus is now average to drive which is a real disappointment after 20 years of delivering class leading dynamics.

 - Fuel economy, extra urban:

 - First year £145, then £140 a year